bugcrowd/templates/submissions/description/sensitive_data_exposure/via_localstorage_sessionstorage/sensitive_token/template.md

-# Sensitive Token Exposed in Local or Session Storage

-## Overview of the Vulnerability

 Local storage, also known as offline, web, or session storage, is the underlying storage mechanism which varies from one user agent to the next.
 This application discloses a sensitive token in the local storage which is accessible by JavaScript.
 As a result, the sensitive token can be captured by an attacker using Cross-Site Scripting (XSS), allowing them to locally reset a legitimate user’s account password to one they control, successfully taking over the user’s account.

 ## Business Impact